bpbwaite/redeemcore/README.md

 ### What is an Action?

-These are events that can be run when someone donates to you in the form of a tip, bits, subscription, or points.
+These are events that can be run when someone donates to you in the form of a tip, bits, subscription, new follow, or points.
 They are defined by [action fields](#action-fields).

-The ```actions.json``` file is a list of Actions stored in a JSON object.
+The ```actions.json``` file is a list of actions stored in a JSON object.
 Some things to note:

-+ Order Actions based on priority; highest at the top
++ Order actions based on priority; highest at the top
 + Events shall run in the listed order
-+ Give "exact" Actions a higher priority thatn "inexact" Actions - unless you want every inexact Action to run when a large enough "exact" donation is made
++ Give "exact" actions a higher priority thatn "inexact" actions - unless you want every inexact action to run when a large enough "exact" donation is made
 + Custom rewards for points are advanced, as they take a message from a viewer to control something.

 ### Action Fields

-Every Action has certain required fields:
+Every action has certain required fields:

-+ 'name': A friendly, unique name for this Action. (string)
++ 'name': A friendly, unique name for this action. (string)
 + 'accepted_modes': The sources that can trigger this action.
-Types are 'tips', 'bits', 'subs', and 'points'. (list of string)
+Types are 'tips', 'bits', 'subs', 'follows', and 'points'. (list of string)
-+ 'cost': A number of cents, bits, or points required to run the Action.
-Subscription-actions always run if 'subs' is one of the accepted modes. (integer or string)
++ 'cost': A number of cents, bits, or points required to run the action.
+Subscription and follow actions always run if they are one of the accepted modes. (integer or string)
-+ 'exact': If false, the cost for this Action is a minimum threshold rather than a strict requirement.
++ 'exact': If false, the cost for this action is a minimum threshold rather than a strict requirement.
 Implicitly true for points-actions. (boolean)
 + 'steps': (list of objects)

 Point-actions required fields:

 + 'uuid_pts': The UUID reported over IRC when points are redeemed. (string)
 + 'regexp_pts': A regular expression.
-The groups in the first match can be used as [macros](#macros) in the steps ran by the Action. (string)
+The groups in the first match can be used as [macros](#macros) in the steps ran by the action. (string)

-Note: Generally each Action accepts just one mode.
-You may have copies of an Action where the only difference is the accepted modes and cost.
+Note: Generally each action accepts just one mode.
+You may have copies of an action where the only difference is the accepted modes and cost.
 It is not recommended to mix point-actions with the other types.

 ### Steps